Strategic management: Information- and technology-driven strategy

 Many industries with a high information component are being transformed.
-For example, Encarta demolished Encyclopædia Britannica (whose sales have plummeted 80% since their peak of $650 million in 1990) before it was in turn, eclipsed by collaborative encyclopedias like Wikipedia.
+For example, Encarta demolished Encyclopædia Britannica (whose sales have plummeted 80% since their peak of $650 million in 1990) before it was, in turn, eclipsed by collaborative encyclopedias like Wikipedia.
 The music industry was similarly disrupted.
 The technology sector has provided some strategies directly.
 For example, from the software development industry agile software development provides a model for shared development processes.

 Peter Drucker conceived of the "knowledge worker" in the 1950s.
 He described how fewer workers would do physical labor, and more would apply their minds.
 In 1984, John Naisbitt theorized that the future would be driven largely by information: companies that managed information well could obtain an advantage, however the profitability of what he called "information float" (information that the company had and others desired) would disappear as inexpensive computers made information more accessible.

 Daniel Bell (1985) examined the sociological consequences of information technology, while Gloria Schuck and Shoshana Zuboff looked at psychological factors.
 Zuboff distinguished between "automating technologies" and "informating technologies".
 She studied the effect that both had on workers, managers and organizational structures.
 She largely confirmed Drucker's predictions about the importance of flexible decentralized structure, work teams, knowledge sharing and the knowledge worker's central role.
 Zuboff also detected a new basis for managerial authority, based on knowledge (also predicted by Drucker) which she called "participative management".

+Regulatory strategy

+An organisation's regulatory strategy accounts for how the organisation will respond to its regulatory bodies and standards as a feature of its operating environment, for example for businesses in the financial services, health care or energy industries.
+Beardsley et al., for example, refer to companies who are fatalistic or confrontational in their approach to being regulated.
+They recommend instead that the regulatory aspects of the business environment need to be integrated into the wider aspects of strategic planning and a coordinated approach taken in dialogue with regulators.

+The term "regulatory strategy" is also used by regulators and legislators to define the aims and processes through which they will undertake their regulatory functions.